Howardena Pindell: Artistic style

 The spray paintings of the early 1970s, which made use of the scrap pieces of paper from which holes had been punched, were dark and smoldering, yet there was also a shimmering light.
 This appearance of light would carry on as Pindell began building up the punched out dots on the canvas, sometimes even sprinkling glitter across the surface, too.
 These canvases were rich visual feasts of color and light.

-In these years, Pindell also describes feeling great influence in her work from the Black Power and feminist movements, as well as from exposure to new art forms during her day job at MoMA and her travels abroad (particularly to Africa).
+In these years, Pindell described feeling great influence in her work from the Black Power and feminist movements, as well as from exposure to new art forms during her day job at MoMA and her travels abroad (particularly to Africa).
 She became fascinated by African sculpture exhibited at MoMA and in the Brooklyn Museum of Art, and began to mirror the practice of encoding and accumulation in her own work.
 The material of these pieces also informed Pindell's work: while African art embraces the use of objects in sculpture such as beads, horns, shells, hair, and claws, so Pindell's collages began to incorporate additional elements including paper, glitter, acrylic, and dye.

 By the 1980s, Pindell was also working on unstretched canvas.
-A few large scale works have a similar effect of looking totally white from a distance but actually being made up of tiny dots of colored paper, sequins, and paint.
+A few large-scale works have a similar effect of looking totally white from a distance but actually being made up of tiny dots of colored paper, sequins, and paint.
 Pindell likened this experience of viewing her paintings to whitewashing her own identity to make it more palatable for the art world.
-However, she also was met with criticism because this work was not overtly political in appearance.
-At this time, she also began combining the ideas of the video drawings and the hole punched works; she started adding numbers to each individual hole punch and arranging them in extremely neat rows.
+However, she was met with criticism because this work was not overtly political in appearance.
+At this time, she also began combining the ideas of the video drawings and the hole-punched works; she started adding numbers to each individual hole punch and arranging them in extremely neat rows.

 In 1979, Pindell was in a traumatic car accident, from which she suffered severe memory loss.
 It was at this point that her work became much more autobiographical, in part as an effort to help herself heal.
-Her painting Autobiography, which was part of an eight-painting series on her recovery, used Pindell's own body as the focal point.
+Her painting Autobiography (which was part of an eight-painting series on her recovery), used Pindell's own body as the focal point.
 For this piece, she cut and sewed a traced outline of herself onto a large piece of canvas as part of a complex collage.
 She also started collaging postcards from friends and from her own travels into her work.
-She'd often cut the postcards into angular strips and paste them an inch or so apart, leaving room to paint between the strips.
+She would often cut the postcards into angular strips and paste them an inch or so apart, leaving room to paint between the strips.
 The repetition of forms created a vibrating, fractured feel.
 Her reason for using postcards was to spark her memory that had been affected in the car accident.